MooersLab/latextips/README.md

 ## Use version control

 Each Overleaf project has its own git repository.
-You can git clone your project to your local computer.
+You can `git clone` your Overleaf project to your local computer.
 Take care not to get the two versions out of synch while writing or editing.

 ## Use bookmark bar